Jeep Grand Cherokee vs Ford Edge

 The differences continue to get more pronounced.
 The 3.0L Turbodiesel V6 engine on the Grand Cherokee puts out 240 horsepower and 420 lb-ft of torque vs. the Ford’s 3.5L V6 engine, which delivers slightly more horsepower, but only 250 lb-ft of torque.
 From there, Jeep offers two additional engines, the top-of-the-line model being a supercharged V8 6.2L model which delivers a whopping 707 horsepower and 645 lb-ft of torque.
 Ford can’t even come close to this engine.

 There’s no question here whatsoever.
-If you’re looking for an SUV to take off road, you always go with a Jeep.
-The Grand Cherokee, like most vehicles in the Jeep lineup, offers a Trailhawk trim level that is designed top to bottom to blaze trails.
+If you’re looking for a new SUV to take off road, you always go with a Jeep.
+The new Grand Cherokee, like most vehicles in the Jeep lineup, offers a Trailhawk trim level that is designed top to bottom to blaze trails.
 It offers the Quadra-Lift suspension, selectable terrain control via the Quadra Drive II system, and the powerful class-exclusive Quadra-Trac II® 4-wheel-drive drivetrain.